 In the meantime, I’m making all the Christmas-y things like my favorite Crockpot Peanut Clusters but amped up with a buttery nut blend and dried fruit.
 So, like a fruit and nut cluster that’s as easy as can be.
 It makes a fun and sweet gift for hostesses during the holiday season.

 I’ve been baking gingerbread like it’s the end of the world and testing a few cocktails just to be festive.
-And I’m making delicious gifts for my friends and neighbors…like these super, insanely easy Chocolate Fruit and Nut Clusters.
+And I’m making delicious gifts for my friends and neighbors…like these super, insanely easy Crockpot Chocolate Peanut Clusters.
 Did I mention they’re super, insanely easy to make?
 In the slow cooker?
 Like insanely easy.

 It’s kind of like Chunky candy from back in the day….chocolate covered nuts and dried fruit is dropped onto parchment lined baking sheets then allowed to set.
 They’re extremely decadent and if you’re not a mixed nut fan, you can totally make these with just regular peanuts.